1 mLs of sputum

 Favourite patient: Mrs. J

-Favourite physio: Winnie.
+Winnie.
 Enough said.
 (Though George was pretty cute).

 Favourite patient case: ITB Friction Syndrome & ?foot extensor tendinopathy